Identifying And Overcoming What Holds You Back In Life

 An adverse trigger event is when you need to stop and reframe your thinking to make progress against negative thoughts and counter them with the facts of who you are.

-Why Limiting Beliefs that Hold You Back In Life Are False.
+Why Limiting Beliefs That Hold You Back In Life Are False

 In the example above, someone had an adverse internal reaction that triggered a core limiting belief about themselves.

-Now imagine that the person that felt this stood up looked into the next cubicle and said harshly, “You guys are having a retirement party after work for Frank, and you never told me about it?
+Now imagine that the person that felt this stood up and looked into the next cubicle and said harshly, “You guys are having a retirement party after work for Frank, and you never told me about it?

 Their coworker looks up at them a little startled, while still on the phone, and says, “Hey Bob, the party is not until next Thursday night after work, and I haven’t even sent out the invitations yet.
 Jeez, you nut job, I just got here!